• 4 September 2024

 Despite the challenges, HVO100 will (eventually) be part of the fuel mix

-It is unlikely that German HVO consumption will increase drastically in the short term given the lack of infrastructure now.
-However, it seems realistic to assume that in the mid and longer term HVO100 will have a relevant share in Germany’s transportation fuels mix as its rising application in heavy duty transport continues.
-But sufficient supply will be key for keeping the premium of HVO to diesel at a low level and thereby incentivising demand.
+It is unlikely German HVO consumption will increase drastically in the short term.
+But it seems realistic to assume in the mid and longer term HVO100 will have a relevant share in Germany’s transportation fuels mix as its rising application in heavy duty transport continues.
+Several large end consumers have indicated they are keen to switch from fossil diesel to HVO.
+When they do, this may lead to a substantial rise in demand.

-Argus’ editorial coverage and suite of independent HVO prices for ARA barge loading and for truck loading in Germany provide a comprehensive picture of the European and German market.
+Argus’ editorial coverage, and suite of independent HVO prices for ARA barge loading and for truck loading in Germany provide a comprehensive picture of the European and German market.
 Both offer the opportunity to price HVO at its fair market value.

 Learn more about HVO and our leading coverage of this increasingly important market.
 Visit the Argus HVO hub.